 One distinct feature of PET scans is their potential to give information at the molecular level.

 PET(POSITRON EMISSION TOMOGRAPHY) SCAN

-PET scan is imaging, examine to diagnose diseases or health issues by looking at how the body is functioning.
+A PET scan is an imaging, examination to diagnose diseases or health issues by looking at how the body is functioning.
 It uses a special dye, the most commonly used radiotracer is fluorodeoxyglucose(FDG).
 According to research PET scans are done often at about 2 million annually.